|

 By the year-end JOSB should have over $100 mln of cash, which is about a quarter of its market cap.
 The margin expansion may actually continue into next year.
 JOSB said that it will slow down store openings next year but it will increase offerings of big and tall merchandise.
 I believe this will help JOSB generate more free cash flow as well as drive (a much higher margin) same store sales.
 At some point the economy will catch up with this retailer, but a lot of internal positives I just mentioned should mitigate the external negatives.

-I presented JOSB at Value Investing Congress in Pasadena this year (see slide 31 and on).
+I presented JOSB at Value Investing Congress in Pasadena this year.

 We DON’T have a position in the stock, we sold out in September.